edmundsj/rcwa/docs/source/api.rst

 rcwa API
 ==========================================================

-There are four main user-facing classes: :code:`Solver`, :code:`Layer`, :code:`LayerStack`, :code:`Source`, :code:`Material`, :code:`Crystal`, and :code:`Plotter`.
+The main user-facing classes: :code:`Solver`, :code:`Layer`, :code:`LayerStack`, :code:`Source`, :code:`Material`, :code:`Crystal`, and :code:`Plotter`.
 The :code:`Layer` class is used to set up the individual simulation layers and define their properties, including thickness, material properties, and crystal structures (if applicable).
 The :code:`Material` class can be passed into the :code:`Layer` class to define a layer whose material properties are dependent on refractive index.
 The :code:`Crystal` class is used to define layers which are periodic in x and y, and is also passed into the :code:`Layer` class.
 Once all individual layers are constructed, they are used to create a :code:`LayerStack`, which contains information about which region is considered the "incident" region and which is the "transmission" region (both are semi-infinite).

 The :code:`Source` class is used to define the excitation source - the wavelength, polarization, and incident angle.